rpm-software-management/dnf/doc/conf_ref.rst

 ``sslverify``
     :ref:`boolean <boolean-label>`

-    When enabled, remote SSL connections are verified.
+    When enabled, remote SSL certificates are verified.
 If the client can not be authenticated connecting fails and the given repo is not used further.
 On False, SSL connections can be used but are not verified.
-Default is True.
+Default is ``True``.

 .. _sslclientcert-label: